 All applications must be received by the established deadline.
 The Non-Disaster (ND) Grants System has a date stamp that indicates when an application is submitted.
 Applicants will receive an electronic message confirming receipt of the full application.
 In general, FEMA will not review applications that are not received by the deadline or consider them for funding.
 FEMA may, however, extend the application deadline on request for any applicant who can demonstrate that good cause exists to justify extending the deadline.
 Good cause for an extension may include technical problems outside of the applicant's control that prevent submission of the application by the deadline, or other exigent or emergency circumstances.
 Extensions based on exigent or emergency circumstances will be made on case by case basis with the final determination resting with FEMA.
-If you experience technical issues, you must notify the respective EMPG Regional Program Analyst as soon as possible.
+Applicants that experience technical issues, must notify the respective EMPG Regional Program Manager before the application deadline.